 The workers of consulting, non-consulting firms and NGOs will mainly engage in tasks related to conducting risk communicating and community engagement activities, reviewing, preparing, photocopying, and disseminating documents and reports, collecting and analyzing data, interviewing respondents through face-to face interaction and phone follow ups, facilitating meetings and consultations, organizing and facilitating training, activities, maintaining and managing relationships with the public and beneficiaries, developing and testing information system, developing and printing public communication materials.
-The potential occupational safety and health risks for workers of these contractors are considered to be generally low.
+While, potential occupational safety and health risks for workers of these contractors are considered low, special health and safety guidance should be followed during the services under project activities.
+For example, workers should be provided personal protective equipment such as facemask/hand sanitizers when engage with community members and reducing possible risk associated with travel including traffic safety.